3Squared/PeakCoreData/README.md

 ![PeakCoreData](PeakCoreData.png "PeakCoreData")

-PeakCoreData is a Swift microframework providing enhancements and conveniences to [`CoreData`](https://developer.apple.com/documentation/coredata).
+PeakCoreData is a Swift microframework providing enhancements and conveniences to [`Core Data`](https://developer.apple.com/documentation/coredata).
 It is part of the [Peak Framework](#peak-framework).

 ## Observers